-Kumar has a strong belief that street food should be high quality, healthy, sourced locally and affordable to all.
-After years questioning his choice to rear sheep for meat, he decided to give up sheep farming and donated 20 lambs to Goodheart Animal Sanctuary in Kidderminster.
-He sells vegan masala dosa, tomato chutney and dhal in Totnes, and wants to set up a horticultural enterprise growing vegetables for his street markets.
+Kumar has a strong belief that food should be vegan, high quality, healthy, sourced locally and affordable to all.
+After years questioning his choice to rear sheep for meat, he decided to give up livestock farming and gave his entire flock of Llanwenog sheep to Goodheart Animal Sanctuary in Kidderminster.
+He sells vegan, gluten free masala dosa, tomato chutney and dhal in Totnes, and wants to set up a horticultural enterprise growing vegetables for his street markets.

 As well as being passionate about creating healthy and delicious vegan street food we are devoted to reducing our environmental impact wherever we can.

 All our plates, takeaway containers and cutlery are biodegradable/compostable.
-We are in the process of purchasing reusable metal plates, indian style, which will mean we can reduce our waste further.
-If you want to bring a reusable plate/container and cutlery to our stall you’ll be able to get 50p off your meal.
+Although this is a good thing, we would ideally like to eliminate this.
+By possibly purchasing reusable metal plates, indian style, which will mean we can reduce our waste further.
+In the mean time if you want to bring a reusable plate/container and cutlery to our stall you’ll be able to get 50p off your meal.
 We are always striving to reduce our environmental footprint, so if you have any ideas, please let us know.